Professor; Director of Graduate Studies

-Karyn Riddle is an Associate Professor in the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
+Karyn Riddle is a professor in the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
 Her research focuses on the psychology of media effects with an emphasis on the effects of exposure to media violence.

 Karyn’s research explores the effects of media violence on both children and adults.
 Broadly speaking, she studies the degree to which violent media affect children’s and adults’ perceptions of violence in the real world, as well as their emotional responses.
 Most recently, she has focused on the issue of media violence vividness, the degree to which a violent portrayal is graphic, explicit, and memorable.
 For example, she has conducted experiments comparing the effects of vivid vs. non-vivid violence on adults.
 She has also explored the level of vividness in adults’ long-term memories for media violence seen in the past.
 Her research in these areas has appeared in Media Psychology, Communication Research, and the Journal of Children and Media.